Blibbo/Studio/Languages/SHELL/cmd/Command Prompt.md

 In batch files, when a line **OR BLOCK** is reached, it gets parsed before being executed.
 Variables expand to the value they had **BEFORE** the line/block was reached.
-Meaning, if you set a variable in a block, you can't access your newly set variable by default.
+Meaning, if you set a variable in a block, you can't access your newly set variable right after, in the same block, by default.
 That behavior gets fixed by inserting this line at the start of the script:
 `{batch}setlocal EnableDelayedExpansion`
 and by using `{batch}!this_syntax!` to refer to variables, instead of [[#^variable-syntax|this one]]